TykTechnologies/tykctl/docs/tykctl_cloud_deployments_create_home.md

 NOTE: Your home deployment zone has to be the same as your organization zone.

-This command creates an Home Deployment.
+This command creates a Home Deployment.

-NOTE: This does not deploy the deployment it just create it.You can use the deploy flag to deploy after create.You can also use the deploy command to deploy the created deployment.
+NOTE: This does not deploy the deployment, it just creates it.
+You can use the deploy flag to deploy after create.
+You can also use the deploy command to deploy the created deployment.

-You must pass the organization,team,zone and environment you want deploy this deployment.
+You must pass the organization, team, zone and environment you want to deploy for this deployment.

-If you do not pass the org,zone or environment we will use the ones on your config file.You can set the default org,team and environment by running:
+If you do not pass the org, zone or environment then we will use the ones on your config file.
+You can set the default org, team and environment by running:

 tykctl cloud init